qismib/TSINAME/README.md

 so **the presence of different results would signify that the key has been intercepted by a hacker**, and then the protocol must be interrupted.

+The thesis discusses the theory behind the protocol and, basing on simple considerations about the probabilities which came into play, the theoretical results expected from the a posteriori data analysis are computed.
+The intervention of a possibile hacker is introduced throughout the implementation of **two possible types of attack**: one based on a **direct measurement of the qubits**, and the other based on the **creation of entangled states** with the transmitted qubits.
+Thanks to the analysis of the data which have been collected by the recipient, it is proven that neither of these two attacks can succeed, and that the protocol is **completely safe from any intrusion attempts** performed by an external agent of this type.
+Each hacking attempt, indeed, causes the change of the state of some of the transmitted qubits; as an observable consequence, after the data analysis, the **percentage of different results** is equal to the **25% of the correlated bits**.
+The protocol is implemented by writing a Python program which exploits *Qiskit*, an open-source framework developed by **IBM**, which allows to write code for Quantum Computing.
+Then a **simulation** of the code is carried out, in order to prove the correct functioning and to verify the accuracy of the results expected from the data analysis.
+Finally, the **experiment on real quantum** **computers** is executed. **Preliminary tests** are launched to determine a good choice of the devices which have been made available by IBM, and to choose the optimal configuration of the quantum circuit related to each execution.
+These tests shows the trend of the error on the measurements, varying the number of qubits in parallel in each circuit, in relation to the different considered devices.
+Once the device’s choice has been made, the experiment and the data analysis of the results are performed, taking into account the noise introduced by the device.
+That noise is identified with the percentage of different results in case of hacker’s absence (namely, in the case in which, if the device was ideal, this percentage would be 0%).

+As expected, *in case of hacker’s attack there is an increase of the different results’ percentage, which* *exceeds the noise threshold in hacker’s absence*; in particular, the percentage of correlated bits which are different is approximately equal to 25% plus the percentage associated with the noise.

 ## Characters